 What do these distributed campaigns look like?

-An organization wants to prevent the passage of a piece of legislation.
+An organization wants to prevent the passage of a specific piece of legislation.
 They create an Effort with a separate petition targeting each member of parliament.
 After recruiting local leaders and signers, they coordinate the delivery of each petition to its targeted member of parliament.

 Efforts and Landing Pages share a lot of the same code – they actually used to be the same feature.
 We separated them into two features to make the difference between the two campaign models clearer.
 However, we've found that organizations often want to run a campaign that combines elements of both Efforts and Landing Pages, so we're in the process of merging the features back together.

 With Landing Pages, the organization doesn’t preselect any targets.
-Instead, the organization provides the common goal for the campaign, and members are asked to add their own local targets.
+Instead, the organization provides the common goal for the campaign, and supporters are asked to add their own local targets.
 The organization can suggest or require common text, but members create and lead the petitions.

-Given the current status of the Efforts/Landing Page merge, we'd generally recommend using the Efforts feature to run templatized campaigns.
+Tip: Given the current status of the Efforts/Landing Page merge, we'd generally recommend using the Efforts feature to run templatized campaigns.
 However, there are still some features that are unique to Landing Pages.
 The table below will explain the similarities and differences between the two features.

 |Feature||How it works in Efforts||How it works in Landing Pages|